EPVelasco/lilo/README.md

 This code obtains the odometry of a UGV ([BLUE](https://github.com/AUROVA-LAB/robot_blue)) with the estimation of the position transform between two point-clouds (a current one with a previous one) obtained by a Velodyne VLP16 3D-lidar sensor.

 This code is modified from [FLOAM](https://github.com/wh200720041/floam), which was based on [LOAM](https://github.com/laboshinl/loam_velodyne) and [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) .

+The contribution of this version of the code is that the point cloud map is not compiled and the location is generated using a configurable batch of data in the launch parameters.
+This means that odometry estimation times do not accumulate and are low.

 **Modifier:** Edison P. Velasco Sánchez, Universidad de Alicante, Spain.